-- 1. What is the basic principle of Photoacoustic Spectroscopy (PAS)? - 2.
-How does PAS help in chemical and surface analysis? - 3.
-Explain the difference between Stokes and anti-Stokes Raman scattering.

-- 4. What are the selection rules for Raman spectroscopy? - 5.
-How does the mutual exclusion principle applyto molecules with a center of symmetry? - 6.
+- What is the basic principle of Photoacoustic Spectroscopy (PAS)? - 2.
+How does PAS help in chemical and surface analysis? - Explain the difference between Stokes and anti-Stokes Raman scattering. - 4.
+What are the selection rules for Raman spectroscopy? - 5.
+How does the mutual exclusion principle apply to molecules with a center of symmetry? - 6.
 What is the advantage of Resonance Raman Spectroscopy over conventional Raman techniques? - 7.
 How does Coherent Anti-Stokes Raman Spectroscopy (CARS) enhance spectral resolution? - 8.
 Why is Raman spectroscopy often used for studying inorganic compounds? - 9.
 How does the Raman effect differ from Rayleigh scattering? - 10.
 What are the main advantages of Raman spectroscopy over infrared spectroscopy?

-- 1. Explain the working principle of Photoacoustic Spectroscopy (PAS) and its key applications. - 2.
-Discuss the role of PAS in analyzing condensed and gaseous systems. - 3.
-Compare the classical and quantum mechanical explanations of the Raman effect. - 4.
-Explain in detail the selection rules for Raman spectroscopy and their significance. - 5.
-Describe how the mutual exclusion principle affects vibrational spectra in centrosymmetric molecules. - 6.
-What are the different types of Raman spectra, and how do they arise from molecular vibrations? - 7.
-Explain the principles of Resonance Raman Spectroscopy and how it enhances spectral sensitivity.
+- Explain the working principle of Photoacoustic Spectroscopy (PAS) and its key applications. - Discuss the role of PAS in analyzing condensed and gaseous systems. - Compare the classical and quantum mechanical explanations of the Raman effect. - Explain in detail the selection rules for Raman spectroscopy and their significance. - Describe how the mutual exclusion principle affects vibrational spectra in centrosymmetric molecules.

-- 8. Describe the mechanism of Coherent Anti-Stokes Raman Spectroscopy (CARS) and its advantages. - PHOTOACOUSTIC
+- 6. What are the different types of Raman spectra, and how do they arise from molecular vibrations? - Explain the principles of Resonance Raman Spectroscopy and how it enhances spectral sensitivity. - Describe the mechanism of Coherent Anti-Stokes Raman Spectroscopy (CARS) and its advantages. - Compare the instrumentation of Raman and infrared spectroscopy. - Discuss the applications of Raman spectroscopy in pharmaceutical, material science, and biological research.